pump up chamber

 description of the instrument

 PMS Pump Up Chamber DescriptionThere are three different sealing lids available.
-When you order your instrument you must choose one with the instrument and can order a another one as an accessory.
+When you order your instrument, you must choose one with the instrument and can order another one as an accessory.
 The small system (left) accepts samples up to .140 inches or just slightly larger than 1/8 inch in diameter.
 The stem must be at least 3/4 inch in length to pass through the lid.
 This system was designed for use with orchard tree leaves like prunes.
 The samples are sealed into a compression gland mounted in the chamber lid, which uses various sizes of O-rings.
 The large system (middle) accepts samples up to 1/4 inch.
 The stem must be at least 1 1/8 inch in length to pass through the lid.
 This system was designed to fit larger diameter stems.
 The samples are sealed into a compression gland mounted in the chamber lid.
 This system uses Compression Gland Gaskets to seal the sample.
 The last lid on the right is fitted to use our “Bladed Grass Compression Gland“ gasket and insert.